The flowers kept you going.

 There was a knock.
 At your door.

-You rushed to the kitchen, grabbing a knife with the blind, reckless determination only shown by those who had no idea what they were doing.
+You rushed to the kitchen, grabbing a knife with the blind, reckless determination only possessed by those who had no idea what they were doing.

 More knocks followed—slower, louder than before.
 You could tell they were using some heavy, blunt object to tap against your apartment door.